Magnetic interference patterns in long disordered Josephson junctions: Josephson current

-[here $\psi(y) \ne \psi^*(-y)$ are the two zero modes of the operator (\ref{A-operator})].
-Integrating the critical current along the $y$ direction, one finds
+where $\psi(y) \ne \psi^*(-y)$ are the two leading zero modes (\ref{zero-mode}).
+Integrating the critical current along the $y$ and $z$ directions, one finds

-so that $\Im k$ and $\Re k$ describe the rates of decay and oscillations of the critical current as a function of $L_x$, respectively.
-Note that in the case of a wide junction, $L_y \gg \xi_H$, the localization of the superconducting pair correlations at the edge of the junction results in the localization of the superconducting current in the same region.
+Note that in the case of a wide junction, $L_y \gg \xi_H$, the localization of the superconducting pair correlations at the edges of the junction results in the localization of the current in the same region.

-We sketch the phase diagram of the junction in Fig.~\ref{fig:phase} in the coordinates $L_x$ and $L_y$.
-In experiments, however, one usually varies the external field for a given junction with fixed dimensions.
-In this setup, the easiest way to observe a transition between the two regimes is to study a junction with $L_x > L_y$ (theoretically, we assume $L_x \gg L_y$, but in practice $L_x$ may be limited by the thermal length $\xi_T$ and by the smallest measurable critical current).
-In this case, as the field $H$ increases, one should be able to observe a crossover between the pure-decay regime and the decaying-oscillating regime as $\xi_H$ crosses over $L_y$.
-At low fields (for $\xi_H \gg L_y$), in the pure-decay regime, the field dependence of the critical current is

-where $I_1$ is of the order of the critical current in the absence of the field [and we have used the leading term in the asymptotics (\ref{narrow})].
-This expression reproduces the existing result for a SNS junction with a finite depairing rate (\ref{spin-flip}) [in our treatment, the approximation (\ref{super}) implies assuming $\phi \gg \phi_0$]\cite{montambaux}

-with $I_0$ the critical current in the absence of the field.
-Note that equation (\ref{current-field-narrow2}) is valid only for linearized Usadel equations while we will show in Section V that the domain of validity of the asymptotics (\ref{current-field-narrow}) can be extended to non-linear situations.
-At high fields (for $\xi_H \ll L_y$), the critical current exhibits the decaying-oscillating behavior with
+In Eqs.\ (\ref{current1}) and (\ref{current2}), both $\kappa$ and $\psi(y)$ depend on the index $n$ of the Matsubara frequency (\ref{Matsubara}).
+Since $\Re\kappa$ grows with $\omega$, only terms with $\omega \ll E_H$ contribute in the large-$L_x$ limit.
+Therefore, the leading exponential dependence of $I_c$ on $L_x$ is given by

+where $\kappa$ is now taken at $\omega=0$ (plotted in Fig.~\ref{fig:effective}).
+The above formula is equally applicable in the ``pure decay'' phase (with real $\kappa$ and $I_c^{(0)}$) and in the ``decaying oscillations'' phase (with complex $\kappa$ and $I_c^{(0)}$). $\Re \kappa$ and $\Im \kappa$ describe the rates of decay and oscillations of the critical current as a function of $L_x$, respectively.

+An accurate calculation of $I_c^{(0)}$ would require knowing the normalization of $\psi(y)$ (which depends on the specific boundary conditions at the NS interface and may require solving the nonlinear Usadel equations near the interface) and the $\omega$ dependence of $\kappa$.
+We do not perform such a detailed calculation, but only give order-of-magnitude estimates, under the assumption of a perfectly transparent SN interfaces with rigid boundary conditions (\ref{rigid-bc}) for the Usadel equations (see Appendix \ref{appendix:current} for details).

+In the low-temperature regime (below a certain temperature scale $T_*$), many Matsubara frequencies contribute to the total current (\ref{current1}) or (\ref{current2}), while at temperatures above $T_*$ only the lowest Matsubara frequency is relevant.
+A simple estimate (see Appendix \ref{appendix:current}) gives

+where $E_{\rm Th}$ is the Thouless energy defined in Eq.~(\ref{Thouless}) and $\phi = H L_x L_y$ is the total flux through the junction.
+Note that in these estimates and in the estimates below we omit numerical coefficients which may reach an order of magnitude.\cite{Zaikin-Zharkov:81,Dubos:01}